Revelation 11: Verse 15

-Verse 18

-The nations were angry, and Your wrath has come, And the time of the dead, that they should be judged, And that You should reward Your servants the prophets and the saints, And those who fear Your name, small and great, And should destroy those who destroy the earth.

 Verse 19

 Then the temple of God was opened in heaven, and the ark of His covenant was seen in His temple.
 And there were lightnings, noises, thunderings, an earthquake, and great hail.

+In a homily delivered in 2011, Pope Benedict XVI asks, "What is the meaning of the ark?
+What appears?".
+He argues that while the ark of the covenant in the Old Testament was a symbol of the presence of God, in the New Testament, the Virgin Mary became "the true ark of the covenant, ... a living, real person".
+This verse, along with verses from the next chapter referring to the Woman of the Apocalypse, is used in the Catholic Church's Mass for the Assumption of Mary into Heaven.

 Uses

 Music

-The King James Version of verse 15 from this chapter is cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).
+The King James Version of verse 15 is used in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).